Proto Thema

 Proto Thema (Πρώτο Θέμα, [ˈproto ˈθema] Lead Story) is a Greek newspaper, published every Sunday.
 It was founded in 2005 by Themos Anastasiadis, Makis Triantafyllopoulos, and Tassos Karamitsos.

-Proto Thema has repeatedly achieved sales of over 400,000 and has become the greatest success story in the history of Greek media.
-Throughout its era with Themos Anastasiadis as publisher Thema was the best-known, most influential and the biggest Greek newspaper.
-As of 2006, it frequently led the chart of top-selling Sunday newspapers, ahead of To Vima and Eleftherotypia.
-Proto Thema A.E. the company the publishes the newspaper also owns several websites, magazines and a radio station.
-Additionally, it is important to mention that Thema is the only Greek newspaper with low borrowing and high profitability.
+It has also English version website.

 In late December 2005, the newspaper broke the story of an alleged coverup by the Greek government of torture of Pakistani terrorist suspects.

-Triantafyllopoulos left the newspaper after a disagreement with his partners related to Zachopoulos's (a former minister in Kostas Karamanlis government) sex scandal.

-The newspaper has been widely being criticised of being closely affiliated and/or even getting funded through third-party sources with the New Democracy political party and supporting the current Prime Minister of Greece, Kyriakos Mitsotakis.
+The newspaper has been widely criticised of being closely affiliated and/or even getting funded through third-party sources with the New Democracy political party and supporting the Greece's Prime Minister Kyriakos Mitsotakis.

 The newspaper reportedly harassed Ingeborg Beugel, a Dutch journalist, by releasing her address to the public.